khaoula1972/alx-low_level_programming/README.md

-Here we are learning about functions, nestep loops in C programming language
+We're finally learning about Low level languages and C